hyperfiddle/electric-fiddle/src/docs_site/blog/y20250112_data_browser.md

 !fn-src[dustingetz.entity-browser0/BrowsePath]()

-(The recursive call is on L13.)
+Lets focus on the recursion (the recursive call is on L13).

-* `Block` renders the table picker at the current level, returning the table's current selection state as a reactive value (a ::select directive) and passing it to `Interpreter` (i.e. *command* interpreter) to dispatch side effects.
+* `Block` renders the table picker at the current level, returning the table's current selection state.
-* `Interpreter` is mapping the selection directives to `router/Navigate!` side effects (in effect, storing the stack of selection breadcrumbs in the URL).
+* `TablePicker!` is not just a virtual scroll table — it is also a *form control*, like `Input!`, `Checkbox!` and implements the same idioms described in the [form explainer tutorial](/tutorial/form_explainer).
+Therefore it returns form payloads (so to speak) and passes them into `Interpreter`, which maps the form state (selections) to `router/Navigate!` side effects (in effect, storing the stack of selection breadcrumbs in the URL).
+* `when-some` is the recursion guard; when more breadcrumbs are added to the URL then we will recur deeper and this is reactive!
-* `router/pop` makes it so as we descend the stack, we can think about URLs/links relative to the current layer of the stack, i.e., at each layer, a block can push another layer, or close itself.
+* `router/pop` makes it so as we descend the stack, we can think about URLs/links relative to the current layer of the stack, i.e., at each layer, a block can push another layer, or close itself, without knowing how deep we are in the stack.
 (The router contains a lens implementation)
-* `when-some` is the recursion guard; when more breadcrumbs are added to the URL then we will recur deeper and this is reactive!
 * As we descend, we maintain the java object at that locus *on the server*, right in the middle of the recursion!
 No problem!

-There are many more interesting things happening in this 140 LOC, such as - communicating selection state out of the picker component via the electric function return channel instead of callbacks (!! functional programming!), but that's a topic for another day.
+There are many more interesting things to discuss in this demo but this is probably not the right medium - perhaps a talk.
+The big insight is that, with Electric, **we can now use elementary algorithms & data structures techniques such as recursion and stacks, to model and build richly interactive UIs, for pretty much the first time ever**.

 ## Time cost to build this